MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 - Deploy Application Gateway and configure a [WAF policy](/azure/web-application-firewall/ag/policy-overview) with a Microsoft-managed ruleset.
 Use Prevention mode to mitigate web attacks that might cause an origin service (App Service in the architecture) to become unavailable.
 - Implement [end-to-end TLS encryption](/azure/application-gateway/ssl-overview#end-to-end-tls-encryption).
 - Use [private endpoints to implement inbound private access to your App Service](/azure/app-service/networking/private-endpoint).
-- Consider implementing [autoscaling](/azure/application-gateway/overview-v2) for Application Gateway to remove the requirement to choose the correct instance count when provisioning.
+- Consider implementing [autoscaling](/azure/application-gateway/overview-v2) for Application Gateway to readily adjust to dynamic traffic flows.
-- Configure a minimum instance count of no less than three and use all the availability zones your region supports.
-While Application Gateway is deployed in a highly available fashion, [creating a new instance upon a failure can take up to 7 minutes](/azure/application-gateway/application-gateway-autoscaling-zone-redundant#autoscaling-and-high-availability).
+- Consider using a minimum scale instance count of no less than three and always use all the availability zones your region supports.
+While Application Gateway is deployed in a highly available fashion, even for a single scale instance, [creating a new instance upon a failure can take up to seven minutes](/azure/application-gateway/application-gateway-autoscaling-zone-redundant#autoscaling-and-high-availability).
 Deploying multiple instances across Availability Zones help ensure, upon a failure, an instance is running while a new instance is being created.
 - Disable public network access on the App Service to ensure network isolation.
 In Bicep, this is accomplished by setting `publicNetworkAccess: 'Disabled'` under properties/siteConfig.

 ### Egress from App Services to Azure services

-This architecture uses [virtual network integration](/azure/app-service/overview-vnet-integration) for the App Service.
-It routes traffic to private endpoints through the virtual network.
+This architecture uses [virtual network integration](/azure/app-service/overview-vnet-integration) for the App Service, specifically to route traffic to private endpoints through the virtual network.
 The baseline architecture doesn't enable *all traffic routing* to force all outbound traffic through the virtual network, just traffic bound for private endpoints.

 Azure services that don't require access from the public internet should have private endpoints enabled and public endpoints disabled.
 Private endpoints are used throughout this architecture to improve security by allowing your App Service to connect to Private Link services directly from your private virtual network without using public IP addressing.

-In this architecture, Azure SQL Database, Azure Storage and Key Vault all have public endpoints disabled.
+In this architecture, Azure SQL Database, Azure Storage, and Key Vault all have public endpoints disabled.
 Azure service firewalls are used to only allow traffic from other authorized Azure services.
 You should configure other Azure services, such as Azure Cosmos DB and Azure Redis Cache, with private endpoints as well.
 In this architecture, Azure Monitor doesn't use a private endpoint, but it could.

 The baseline architecture implements a private DNS zone for each service.
 The private DNS zone contains an A record that maps between the service fully qualified domain name and the private endpoint private IP address.
 The zones are linked to the virtual network.
 Private DNS zone groups ensure that private link DNS records are automatically created and updated.